Solar in Ellendale, DE: 2026 Cost, Savings & Payback

 Does Ellendale have net metering?

-Is solar worth it in Ellendale, DE?
+Is solar worth it in Ellendale, DE in 2026?